An Affordable Option For Restoration

 There are also Mini Dental Implants which can be more affordable and have less healing time.

-At Carson & Carson, we offer our patients the option of setting up an appointment for a same day dental implant.
-The main drawbacks to getting a same day implant is that they are higher risk & higher cost.
+At Carson & Carson, we offer our patients the option of setting up an appointment for a same-day dental implant.
+The main drawbacks to getting a same-day implant is that they are higher risk & higher cost.
 Getting an implant is a serious dental procedure that often takes months of healing before the end result can be achieved with the placement of a crown or bridge over the implant itself.
-Having an implant & crown installed in a single day increases the risk that you will lose implant & crown as a whole.
+Having an implant & crown installed in a single day increases the risk that you will lose the implant & crown as a whole.

 Dental Implants Before and After